antublue/test-engine/MANUAL.md

 The test engine uses a properties file for configuration.

-The properties filename is resolved using the following in hierarchyTraversalOrder:
+The properties filename is resolved using the following in order:

 - Environment variable `ANTUBLUE_TEST_ENGINE_PROPERTIES`